Dreded/gtypist/README.md

-# gTypist Lessons
+# gTypist Lessons / Easytyp2typ script

-Typing Lessons focusing on colemak and programming
+Typing Lessons focusing on colemak and programming.

 ## Use